 Necdet explains that this project “is related to my written thesis, War Themed Childrn’s Books and Propaganda.
 In wars, children are often affected and exploited as a propaganda tool.
 However, my project is in opposition to what I researched in my thesis.
 Personally, I am inspired to create these piece because of my background.
 My home country, Turkey, is located near the Middle East where there is constant war.
 This instability affects people in the region, like myself, economically, socially and psychologically.

 “This body of work is executed in three different mediums: animation, print in the form of a children’s book and toy design.
-Using pdf software such as SodaPDF for data collection and animation for the first time while I was creating this work was an exciting challenge for me.
+Using pdf software and animation for the first time while I was creating this work was an exciting challenge for me.
 I learned a lot about myself while discovering the intricacies of unfamiliar technologies.
 In particular, especially, when I created the animation I learned how designing three-dimensional characters, objects and environments, using different camera angles, lighting and sound in combination enhanced my creative skill.”

 Given our political climate today, Happy Tank could be considered more relevant now than ever.
 You can see more projects by Necdet at his website, located at This Link.

 Photographed in the Museum at FIT, Located on Seventh Avenue at 27th Street, as Part of the 13 Stories Exhibit, which is now Closed.

 This past weekend, Geoffrey and I finally made it to Surround Audience, the Triennial at the New Museum of Contemporary Art.
 The exhibit fills nearly every floor of the museum and, as such, is a bit overwhelming with all of its fabulous, arty things to take in over just one visit.
 Rather than recap the entire show, I decided to write about a few of my favorite individual pieces, one of which is this aquarium-like sculpture creation called Distant Feel, by NYC-based French artist Antoine Carala.